-After installing ArcGIS Pro 3.0, projects and files that you or others created in ArcGIS Pro can be opened because they are forward compatible.
-When you save them using ArcGIS Pro 3.0, they are enabled with properties that allow you to take advantage of new capabilities.
+After reviewing the new system requirements and installing ArcGIS Pro 3.x, projects and files that you or others created in ArcGIS Pro 2.9 or earlier can be opened because they are forward compatible.
+When you save them using ArcGIS Pro 3.x, they are enabled with properties that allow you to take advantage of new capabilities.

-Because ArcGIS Pro 3.0 is a major release, the files it saves may or may not work with the ArcGIS Pro 2.x series.
+Files saved in the ArcGIS Pro 3.x series may or may not work with the ArcGIS Pro 2.x series.
 Details of what works and what doesn’t are provided later in this topic.
-However, you don’t need to worry about all of those details if the projects and documents you create or save are always used in ArcGIS Pro 3.x.
-This is the case when:
+However, you don’t need to worry about those details if the projects and documents you create or save are always used in ArcGIS Pro 3.x.
+This is the case when the following occurs:

 - You don’t share your ArcGIS Pro files with other ArcGIS Pro users, such as if you are the only GIS analyst in an organization.

-- You and your colleagues, between whom you share ArcGIS Pro files, upgrade to ArcGIS Pro 3.0 at the same time.
+- You and your colleagues, with whom you share ArcGIS Pro files, upgrade to ArcGIS Pro 3.x at the same time.

 Your critical workflows

-ArcGIS Pro's Software Development group invests heavily in quality and eliminating bugs.
-Millions of automated tests run on a near-continuous basis with new tests added daily, code is reviewed by software developers and automated analyzers, and holistic testing events are conducted throughout each development cycle.
+The ArcGIS Pro Software Development group invests heavily in quality and eliminating bugs.
+Automated tests run on a near-continuous basis with new tests added daily, code is reviewed by software developers and automated analyzers, and holistic testing events are conducted throughout each development cycle.
 Nonetheless, the risk of introducing bugs that interrupt your workflows cannot be completely removed.

-Generally, major releases carry the most risk of introducing bugs because extensive changes are made to the codebase.
+Generally, major releases carry the most risk of introducing bugs because extensive changes are made to the code base.
 Minor releases carry less risk.
-Patch releases are the safest of the three because their targeted purpose is to fix bugs.
+Patch releases are the safest of the three because their sole purpose is to fix bugs.

-In semantic versioning, ArcGIS Pro 3.0 is considered a major release.
+In semantic versioning, ArcGIS Pro 3.0.0 is a major release.
 See Releases and patches for more information.

 As a user, encountering a bug can take time and cause frustration, especially when a critical workflow is broken.
 Rolling back an upgrade may be required in that situation.
 Some organizations mitigate this risk by doing either or both of the following: